 April 2019

-Interviewed by BBC World News regarding the Notre Dame fire.
+Interviewed by BBC World News regarding the Notre Dame cathedral fire.

 September 2018